linode/apl-core/docs/automations.md

     mutations: []
 ```

-### Workflow example
+### Workflow

 Every time a developer changes the schema (`values-schema.yaml`) which includes these changes, the `binzx/otomi migrate` command should be performed that will massage the values to migrate to the new structure.
-For the following example workflow, we assume that the current version (`otomi.version`) is `< v0.23.7`.
+For the following example workflow, we assume that the current version of `otomi-core` is `>= v0.23.7` (easy to remember: otomi-core is always higher!), and the `otomi-values` version that the developer *still* has is `< v0.23.7` (easy to remember: developer is always lower and wants to go up!).

 Note that the semver used here is arbitrary, ie., it is not based on the actual version of `otomi-core`.
 Please always refer to the version found in `package.json` or the most recent release in the `otomi-core` repo for the latest version.

+Note:
 - ex ante (generally) means "the situation judged before the operation happened"
 - ex post (generally) means "the situation judged after the operation happened"

+#### Start example workflow

 ex ante `otomi-values`: